rs189/TruckersMP-Linux/README.md

 ## Troubleshooting

 Common issues and solutions:
-- If the installer fails to start, ensure all dependencies are installed.
+- If the installer doesn't start, please install all dependencies.
-- If Wine version check fails, upgrade Wine to version 9.15 or higher.
+- If the Wine version check fails, upgrade Wine to version 9.15 or higher.

 ## Uninstallation